 This is certainly the place to be if you want to gorge yourself into hibernation.
-If you value quantity, the Highlander Pub offers the best-value-for-money for this year’s Thanksgiving in Rome.
+If you value quantity, the Highlander Pub offers the best value-for-money for this year’s Thanksgiving in Rome.
 They’ll be laying out an all-you-can-eat buffet made up of all the trimmings.
 Book here to secure your spot.

 Hotel Eden: Il Giardino Restaurant

 And now for something completely different.
 From the Highlander’s hijinx to 5-star fine dining, Hotel Eden offers its guests the opportunity to enjoy a Thanksgiving menu with a view.
-From their terrace Giardino Restaurant not far from the Spanish Steps, you’ll enjoy a sweeping panorama over the Eternal City, complemented by exquisite cuisine from their michelin-starred chef.
+From their terrace Giardino Restaurant not far from the Spanish Steps, you’ll enjoy a sweeping panorama over the Eternal City, complemented by exquisite cuisine from their Michelin-starred chef.

 At €80 per head, this isn’t the cheapest Thanksgiving dinner in Rome.
 But with its unique Italian twist on the traditional Thanksgiving lunch, it promises to be the best way of combining home comforts with “doing as the Romans do.”
-You can reserve your Thanksgiving lunch or dinner here.

 What to do for Thanksgiving in Rome

 Late November is one of the best times to visit Rome.
-Winter in Rome promises fewer crowds, seasonal specialties and unique opportunities to focus on the finer foodie things in life.
+Winter in Rome promises fewer crowds, seasonal specialties, and unique opportunities to focus on the finer foodie things in life.

 Another way to spend this Thanksgiving in Rome could be to organize a full-course cooking class.
-Replicate a three-course Italian dinner and indulge on what you make over a selection of wines, beers, and soft drinks in a 17th-century palazzo.
+Replicate a three-course Italian dinner and indulge in what you make over a selection of wines, beers, and soft drinks in a 17th-century palazzo.

 Source ingredients for your own Thanksgiving dinner